See also: The Craft of Research Workshop

 Since your competence remains tied to the reading and writing you are able to do, academic literacy is still very much a concern.
 You should be honing your ability to compose clear and coherent prose essays, mindful of the fact that your last semester will be devoted largely to researching and writing a thesis.
 Within in your first year in the program, you should begin to feel at home in the scholarly discourse.
 (Your coursework is intended to foster this familiarity.)
 You should be able to write confidently and read with comprehension.
 You should be able to recognize a citation and find the source of a quote or the basis of a claim.
 In a sense, your dissertation (and oral defense) will be testing your ability to participate in a conversation with people who are knowledgeable about a particular subject.
 It will test your mastery of the subject.

 In a similar way, you should be building a reading list of classic books.
-There are a lot of books published every year that are quickly forgotten, despite exciting titles and enthusiastic blurbs.
-But there will be books that you find researchers in your field continue to invoke year after year.
+A lot of the books that are published every year are quickly forgotten, despite exciting titles and enthusiastic blurbs.
+But you will find books that researchers in your field continue to cite year after year.
 While it may seem like these books have merely “historical” interest, I would very much encourage you to spend some of your time reading them, learning what sorts of books they are.
 This can easily extend to reading major works of literature.
 Entrepreneurship scholars, for example, are prone to citing (or failing to cite) Samuel Beckett’s slogan “fail better”.
 You do well to read this quote in the original context of the work of one of the most innovative writers of the 20th Century.
 But this is also the time to catch up on less literary classics.
-You might want to read Adam Smith and Friedrich von Hayek, Karl Marx and Thomas Sowell, Gabriel Tarde and Margaret Mead.
+You might want to read Adam Smith and Friedrich Hayek, Karl Marx and Thomas Sowell, Gabriel Tarde and Margaret Mead.
 Whatever names you’ve seen turn up in your readings.
 Sometimes it will surprise you what you find when you actually read them.

 But what about writing?
 What should your goals be in terms of writing?
 Well, I would encourage you to keep working at it, to keep developing your skills as a writer.
 Your goal should be to be able to write down anything you know in a coherent paragraph that exposes your thinking to the criticism of your peers.
 Learn how to present your beliefs, along with your basis for holding them, in such a way that people you respect are in a position to tell you where you’ve gone wrong if you have.
 This ability will help your progress as a thinker and a scholar because it lets other knowledgeable people contribute to it.
 Of course, being a good writer is also a valuable skill in its own right.
-If you can write down anything you know in about 200 words in under 30 minutes you’ve got a skill you won’t regret having.
-And the best way to do this is to spend 18 or 27 minutes writing a paragraph about something you know.
-You should do this roughly every day as a master’s student.
+If you can write down anything you know using less than 200 words in under 30 minutes you’ve got a skill you won’t regret having.
+And the best way to do this is to spend 18 or 27 minutes writing a paragraph about something you know on a regular basis.
+In fact, as a master’s student, you should do this almost every day.
 Taking weekends and vacations off, I’d recommend doing it 160 times a year.

 Finally, remember that a university education should be helping you satisfy your curiosity and developing your ability to do so.
 So please, whatever you do, remain curious and demand to be satisfied.
 Don’t fall into the trap of just satisfying others.
 Make sure that your studies remain enjoyable and satisfying.